-As part of Project STAY, the campus-wide tutoring program allows all University of Vermont students to obtain tutoring at reasonable rates.
+As part of Project STAY, the campus-wide tutoring program allows all UVM students to obtain tutoring at reasonable rates.
 To receive the names and rates of potential tutors, students need only call or come by the STAY offices.
 Any student wishing to become a tutor may request an application at the same address.